A point of clarification

 In doing so we must again stress that we were never minded nor are we now committing ourselves to the evangelical counsels, as traditionally understood.

 1. Chastity: The vow of chastity would need to be given additional values not commonly and traditionally understood.
-Whereas those members of our community who are single and celibate are expected to adhere to a life of chastity; for the married members of our community this chastity could only be interpreted as their commitment to be utterly faithful to their marriage vows, i.e., to be faithful to their spouse by forsaking all others.
+Whereas those members of our community who are celibate are expected to adhere to a life of chastity; for the married members of our community this chastity could only be interpreted as their commitment to be utterly faithful to their marriage vows, i.e., to be faithful to their spouse by forsaking all others.
 As those married members of our community already have made such a vow during the service of Holy Matrimony, this vow does not need repeating since this does not add any currency to the marriage vow(s) already professed.

 2. Poverty: It would be impossible to make a vow of poverty, because we do not share our purse (our ‘wealth’) in common.
 Rather, each of us retains his individual ‘wealth’, and none of us would regard ourselves as financially dependable on each other or the community.
 We do, however, commit ourselves to simplicity and to a life of solidarity with the poor and oppressed (see A13 in our Rule)